ulfschneider/ulf.website/content/posts/2024-01-21-serious-play.md

   - agile
   - video
 ---
 Dave Rupert posted [<cite>Play at work</cite>](https://daverupert.com/2024/01/play-at-work/).
-The text is of course not about having a table soccer in the office and spending time playing during office hours.
+The text is not about having a table soccer in the office and spending time playing during office hours.
 It´s about cultivating a habit of *serious play* at work, enjoying what you do, understanding the materials you have to handle, finding solutions that will serve your users best, exploring what´s in your tools, and having meaningful and responsible team interaction.
 You can even go as far to say it´s about growing individually and as a team.

 I fully agree to the idea of *serious play*.